 I like all music.
-Perhaps I’m a bit unhappy that I cannot sing
+Perhaps I’m a bit unhappy that I cannot sing Mozart.

 GC: I sang

 I cannot sing that style now.
 I know the history of music and it is

-impossible today to know the exact composition of the orchestra
+impossible today to know the exact composition of the orchestra in that period.

-you’re studying a role, do the letters and other writings of composers
+studying a role, do the letters and other writings of composers influence

-yes.
-Whenever it is possible to find the letters, I try to read
+Whenever it is possible to find the letters, I try to read them.

 BD: In that